-The answer is no. The retirement application may be withdraw at any time prior to the effective date of retirement, July 1, 2014, plus a member has an additional two (2) calendar months from the effective date of retirement to cancel retirement.
-A July 1, 2014, retiree can cancel a retirement application through August 31, 2014.
+ATRS allows the retirement application to be withdrawn at any time prior to the effective date of retirement.
+In addition, a member has two (2) calendar months from the effective date of retirement to cancel retirement.
+A July 1, 2015 retiree can cancel a retirement application through August 31, 2015.
 Any benefit payments made by ATRS must be returned promptly.
-However, after two (2) months have passed beyond the effective date of retirement, the decision does become irrevocable.
+However, after two (2) months have passed beyond the effective date of retirement, the decision to retire is irrevocable.